- January 29, 2021

 - Posted by: Stephen Webb

-- Categories: Being The Bad Guy For Good Reasons, Featured
+- Category: Being The Bad Guy For Good Reasons

 Something that’s helped me succeed in leadership (which I realize is a relative statement) is this:

 I believe in who other people don’t believe in.